Preparing for Your Contact Lens Eye Exam: What to Expect

 Preparing for Your Contact Lens Exam

 Preparation is key to a successful contact lens exam.
-Patients should gather relevant information about their eye health history, including past eye conditions, surgeries, and family history of eye diseases, to help the eye doctor provide the best care (source).
-Bringing current eyeglasses or contact lenses to the exam is essential, as it allows the optometrist to check if the prescription still provides accurate vision correction and make necessary adjustments (source).
-Additionally, patients should avoid wearing eye makeup on the day of the exam, as residue can interfere with tests, and refrain from using eye drops unless prescribed by a doctor (source).
+It involves gathering relevant information about eye health history, including past eye conditions, surgeries, and family history of eye diseases.
+This information helps the eye doctor provide appropriate care during the exam (source).
+Bringing current eyeglasses or contact lenses to the exam is also recommended to help the optometrist understand vision needs better (source).
+Additionally, avoiding eye makeup and keeping the eyes clean and free from irritants is advised to prevent interference with the exam (source).

 What to Expect During the Exam